is8ac/aural2/paper/aural2.md

 Even if the NLP used is not sufficiently powerful to understand the full complexity of human language, it can still understand multi dimensional commands.[^alexa_slots]

 However, such systems fall short in certain respects.
-Text contains less information then the audio from which it was transcribed.
+Text contains less information than the audio from which it was transcribed.
-STT looses importing information regarding inflection and tone.
+STT loses important information regarding inflection and tone.
-Purely from an information theory perspective, we should expect a system based on NLP on top of STT to be less accurate then a system which process sound into actions directly.
+Purely from an information theory perspective, we should expect a system based on NLP on top of STT to be less accurate than a system which processes sound into actions directly.

-Even the most advanced NLP systems are unable to reliable differentiate between the mention of a word and its use, especially in context poor situations.
+Even the most advanced NLP systems are unable to reliably differentiate between the mention of a word and its use, especially in context poor situations.
 To prevent spurious actions, most voice control systems require that the user speak a predefined wake word not found in normal language before each command.

 Both STT and NLP require significant data to train and hardware to run.[^deep_speech] This makes them difficult to run on resource constrained devices, requiring that audio be sent to more powerful hardware in the cloud for processing.
-Constant streaming of audio is costly on bandwidth and a potential privacy risk, not to mention that it incurs at least one a round trip of latency to the nearest data center.
+Constant streaming of audio is costly on bandwidth and a potential privacy risk, not to mention that it incurs at least one round trip of latency to the nearest data center.
 To minimize the audio sent to the cloud, most voice control systems require that the user speak a locally detectable wake word to trigger audio transmission only when needed.

-Both because current NLP is unable to solve the use-mention distinction with sufficient accuracy, and because STT and NLP are too expensive in RAM and CPU to run on inexpensive hardware, most current systems must require users to speak a wake word which is both uncommon in normal speech, and can be detected by the small amount of local audio analytics, before speaking any command.
+Both because current NLP is unable to solve the use-mention distinction with sufficient accuracy, and because STT and NLP are too expensive in RAM and CPU to run on inexpensive hardware, most current systems must require users to speak a wake word which is both uncommon in normal speech and can be detected by the small amount of local audio analytics before speaking any command.
 Coupled with the latency incurred by data transfer to and from the cloud, traditional voice interfaces are painfully slow in comparison to in person interaction with a human.

-A system built around Aural2 can run on relatively inexpensive hardware and can solve the use-mention distinction with far better accuracy then most voice assistants, thereby allowing it to be used with no wake word.
+A system built around Aural2 can run on relatively inexpensive hardware and can solve the use-mention distinction with far better accuracy than most voice assistants thereby allowing it to be used with no wake word.
-Not only does it not incur the latency of network communication, but it can correctly classify the users intent somewhat before the user has finished speaking, compensating for whatever other latency may be unavoidable in the system.
+Not only does it not incur the latency of network communication, but it can correctly classify the user's intent somewhat before the user has finished speaking, compensating for whatever other latency may be unavoidable in the system.

-However, to achieve these advantage, Aural2 must make significant sacrifices in other areas such as number and complexity of actions, rendering it unsuitable for many applications.
+However, to achieve these advantages, Aural2 must make significant sacrifices in other areas such as number and complexity of actions, rendering it unsuitable for many applications.

 [^google_home]: https://store.google.com/product/google_home
 [^amazon_echo]: https://www.amazon.com/gp/product/B0749WVS7J